 CAPS Stressbusters App is tailored specifically to meet the wellness needs of University of Michigan students.
 The App includes features such as a 'Breather' where app users are guided through a visually simulated breathing exercise to regulate breathing and promote relaxation.
 This tool is available in the 'Calmcierge'.
 The 'Sonic Spa' includes guided meditation apps of varying lengths to meet each student user's needs, themes include 'Quick Calm' and 'Naptime'.
 The Sonic Spa also includes music and soothing sounds found in nature to promote relaxation.

 In any year, being a new student at UM can be challenging.
-With the added impact of a global pandemic and being virtual/remote, we know that many of our first year students could use some specialized support.
+With the added impact of a global pandemic and being virtual/remote, we know that many students could use some specialized support.
 Check out this guide to find 18 commonly experienced issues (e.g., making friends, imposter phenomenon, time management, feeling overwhelmed, race-based traumatic stress, etc.), and strategies on how to cope for first year students adjustmenting to U-M.

 In the Fall of 2019, CAPS launched the Faculty Toolkit with the generous support of the Baldwin Foundation.
 The toolkit was distributed to each faculty member in all 19 schools/colleges in order to provide the tools needed to better help support college student mental health.
 We are happy to share that you can now download the new CAPS Faculty Toolkit App for iPhones by searching "CAPS Faculty Toolkit" in the App Store.
 (Android users: It is not available at this time, but we are working on it).

 University of Michigan